We are a safe church

 Background checks shall be made of all clergy, ministry staff, primary workers, and volunteers to the extent permitted by law, prior to employment or service.

 It is strongly recommended that at least two approved adults be present at all times during youth and children’s activities.
 This applies to church activities, activities away from the church facility and when transporting children and youth.
 When feasible, both male and female leaders should be present.

 This rule allows for only one primary or secondary worker to be in a classroom when there is another approved primary worker floating through the building regularly.
 When using this rule, the classroom door must remain open at all times.

 Parents of the children served and the church staff have the right to visit and observe the children’s/youth activity, classroom, or church-sponsored program at any time, unannounced.

 No physical punishment or verbal abuse will be used at any time to discipline children, youth, or vulnerable adults.
-If isolating the child or youth within the classroom or removal of the child from the room becomes necessary, the teacher will notify the Children’s Minister or Youth Minister.
-The preschool will abide by their classroom discipline procedures that have been approved by Vision Team.
+If isolating the child or youth within the classroom or removal of the child from the room becomes necessary, the teacher will notify the Children’s Director or Youth Director.

 Addressing Known Offenders in the Congregation